aponysus/rego/docs/design-overview.md

 ## How to start

 1. Pick a key convention and enforce low-cardinality rules.
-See [Policy keys](concepts/policy-keys.md) and [Gotchas and safety checklist](gotchas.md).
+See [Policy keys](concepts/policy-keys.md), [Key patterns and taxonomy](concepts/key-patterns.md), and [Gotchas and safety checklist](gotchas.md).
 2. Integrate via the facade in one service.
 See [Getting started](getting-started.md) and [Adoption guide](adoption-guide.md).
 3. Capture timelines for critical calls to validate behavior.
 See [Observability](concepts/observability.md) and [Incident debugging](incident-debugging.md).